Home > Business > Marketing communication > Sustainable and responsible marketing: 5 key steps to build your strategy

 Sustainable and responsible marketing: 5 key steps to build your strategy

-From hyperconsumption to sustainability
+From hyper-consumption to sustainability

 Sustainable marketing, but above all not goodwashing

-Brands must first take into consideration the triple impact of their offer: environmental, social and economic.
-Then, they must absolutely avoid the trap of goodwashing.
-In other words, do not give an illusory image of ecological or societal responsibility.
-A practice that would harm the reputation of the brand as much, if not more, than not engaging in a process of Corporate Social Responsibility.
+Firstly, brands need to consider the triple impact of their offering: environmental, social and economic.
+Secondly, they must absolutely avoid the trap of goodwashing.
+In other words, not to give an illusory image of ecological or societal responsibility.
+A practice that would be as damaging, if not more so, to the brand's reputation as not committing to an approach of corporate social responsibility.

-The 5 key steps to sustainable marketing
+The 5 key stages of sustainable marketing

-Step 1: Determine your purpose
+Step 1: Determine your raison d'être

-Step 2: choose a status
+Step 2: Choose a status

-Step 4: mobilize your stakeholders
+Step 4: Mobilise your stakeholders

-Who says sustainable marketing also says more ethical marketing
+Sustainable marketing also means more ethical marketing

 Participatory marketing